Runtime artifacts

 000001-module__step.out # stdout capture per step (6-digit seq prefix)

-000001-module__step.err # stderr capture (when non-empty)
+000001-module__step.err # stderr capture (may be empty)

 artifacts/ # user-published files (`jaiphlang/artifacts`); `JAIPH_ARTIFACTS_DIR`